Jose Miguel Arroyo

-Jose Miguel Tuason Arroyo (/tl/; born June 27, 1946), also known as Mike Arroyo, is a former First Gentleman of the Philippines.
+José Miguel Tuason Arroyo (/tl/; born June 27, 1945), also known as Mike Arroyo, is a former First Gentleman of the Philippines.
 A lawyer by profession, he is the husband of former president and house speaker Gloria Macapagal Arroyo.
 He is the first and, to date, only male spouse of a president of the Philippines, Speaker of the House of Representatives.